REST API reference

 Creates a billing agreement.
 In the JSON request body, include an

-agreement object with the name, description, start date, ID of the plan on which to base the agreement, subscriber, and shipping address.
+agreement object with the name, description, start date, ID of the plan on which to base the agreement, and customer and shipping address information.

 Updates details of a billing agreement, by ID.
 Details include the description, shipping address, start date, and so on.